Register an intention to marry

 Immigration and overseas residents

 One party may lodge a notice of intended marriage if the other party is coming from overseas to live in Australia.
-We can send you a letter once you have lodged your notice of intended marriage.
-You can use this letter to support an application for a prospective spouse visa.
+We can send you a letter once you have lodged your notice.
+You can use the letter to support an application for a prospective spouse visa.
 The overseas party must visit the registry office when they arrive in Australia to complete the paperwork and provide supporting documents.

 Getting married overseas - single status certificate

-If you were born or currently live in South Australia and are getting married overseas, some countries require proof that you have not already been married - single status certificate.
-We can search the marriage register and provide a certificate that states there is no record of a marriage in your name in SA.
+Some countries require proof that you have not already been married.
+This is called a single status certificate.
+If you were born, or currently live, in South Australia we can search the marriage register and provide a certificate that states there is no record of a marriage in your name in SA.
 This cost is $54.50 for each 10 year search period.

 Complete and sign the form - SA marriage search application form (PDF 53KB)